mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 ### What gets in the way for teachers?
-(core: Milner, Carlson 2014, our early SIGCSE) "majoritarian stories" (Viesca et al. 2014) ...colorblindness or racial erasure (Milner, Carlson 2014, Mitchell 2013; Gregory and Fergus 2017), deficit view (Milner, Margolis, Carlson 2014, Mitchell 2013), meritocracy (Milner, Mitchell 2013), non-intersectionality (Milner), equity as sameness (Milner), avoidance and employment of the gaze (Carlson), paralogical beliefs and behaviors (Carlson 2014, Valencia 2010). alternate to Milner: There is no story about race, Difference is deficit, Meritocracy is appropriate (see case study in Viesca 2013)
+(core: Milner, Carlson 2014, our early SIGCSE) "majoritarian stories" (Viesca et al. 2014) ...colorblindness or racial erasure (Milner, Carlson 2014, Mitchell 2013; Gregory and Fergus 2017), deficit view (Milner, Margolis, Carlson 2014, Mitchell 2013; see Dovidio et al. 2016 for psychological perspective), meritocracy (Milner, Mitchell 2013), non-intersectionality (Milner), equity as sameness (Milner), avoidance and employment of the gaze (Carlson), paralogical beliefs and behaviors (Carlson 2014, Valencia 2010). alternate to Milner: There is no story about race, Difference is deficit, Meritocracy is appropriate (see case study in Viesca 2013)
 (look at Brown and Crippen 2016)